hanspolo/jsmine/README.md

 "THE BEER-WARE LICENSE" (Revision 42):
 Philipp Hirsch wrote this file.
 As long as you retain this notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return Philipp Hirsch
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return